csalzano/use-mailhog/README.md

 WordPress plugin.
 Configure WordPress on Valet to use MailHog.
 This code began life as a gist at [gist.github.com/bishless/44ec6f6d3da0cc4a02bbc04ce5465c3b](https://gist.github.com/bishless/44ec6f6d3da0cc4a02bbc04ce5465c3b).

 I forked the gist but needed a nicer download file name.
-I install and activate this plugin each time I copy a database from production to my Laravel Valet environment.
+I install and activate this plugin each time I copy a database from production to my local environment with [exfil](https://github.com/csalzano/exfil).

 ## Other SMTP Settings